International Education (INTE-GE)

 Typically offered Fall

-The course examines the conceptual and empirical work on the social, cultural, and economic aspects of globalization and their implications for education.
-We shall explore education in light of: 1) the increasing de-territorialization of cultural formations; 2) the emergence of global markets along with the post-nationalization of the production and distribution of goods and services -- with a concomitant premiss on knowledge -- intensive work; 3) new information and communication technologies which are reshaping the structure and meaning of work, belonging and community; 4) unprecedented population movements and worldwide immigration.
-We shall examine recent conceptual work, in globalization and its relationships to human experience with a focus on youth.
+Examines theoretical and empirical work on the social, cultural and economic aspects of globalization and their implications for education.
+Students explore education in light of the emergence of global governance of and markets in the production and distribution of goods, services and labor; new information and communication technologies reshaping the structure and meaning of education, belonging and community; and unprecedented population movements and worldwide migration.

 Grading: Grad Steinhardt Graded